Western Balkans Regulation: Hiring to Germany

 4

-Visa application at the German embassy
+Visa application in the home country

 Not required: qualification recognition, minimum salary, German language skills, university degree, or vocational training certificate.

-Annual quota and how to apply
+Annual quota, waiting times, and how to apply

 1

-Employer submits job offer to the BA
+Employer submits the job offer to the BA

 Send the employment contract and company details to the Bundesagentur für Arbeit for the pre-approval check.